 We examined the hard, salt ground which looked and felt like a coral reef.
 What a strangely amazing, desert-like place.
 And it went on and on for miles.
 We couldn’t see anyone.
 There were no plants or life of any kind.
 Just the mountains behind us and an endless horizon ahead of us.
 It felt safe and fake and perfect.
 Like the world had been wiped clean.

 As the sun slowly lowered behind the neighboring mountains, we decided we weren’t even close to ready to leave.
-We discovered a strange peacefulness out there alone, with miles and miles of nothing but salty land.
+We discovered a strange peacefulness alone on the Bonneville Salt Flats, with miles and miles of nothing but salty land.

 It was romantic and soul-filling – one of those places and moments we wish existed more.
 So simple, yet so immensely rich with wonder.

-Despite a 1.5-hour drive back to the house in the dark that we had waiting for us, we decided to stay and play some more.
+Despite a 1.5-hour drive back to Salt Lake City in the dark that we had waiting for us, we decided to stay and play some more at the Bonneville Salt Flats.

 We turned on some music and danced outside the car in the light of the moon – which illuminated the glistening salt flats for miles around us.
 First, we swayed slowly and lovingly.
 Then, we had our own mini rave and flailed around in circles, jumped up and down and remembered what it was like to just not care.
 Why are we not silly like that more often?
 What is it about being in the middle of nowhere, all alone that gives us permission to let our inner children out?
 Why do we ever take anything seriously?

-After hours of just enjoying the magic, the peace, and the immense joy of experiencing it all together, we finally drove off the flats and back into reality around 10:30p.m.
+After hours of just enjoying the magic, the peace, and the immense joy of experiencing it all together, we finally drove off the Bonneville Salt Flats and back into reality around 10:30 p.m.
 With tear-filled eyes we shared a look of understanding as we reluctantly reached the pavement.

 This is why we gave up any semblance of a “normal” or “safe” life plan.
 Because we knew these moments were waiting for us.
 We knew we would be forever changed by places that filled our hearts and nourished our spirits.
 Places that allow us to feel closer to God and each other because the beauty and peace we find there silences all the distractions that separate us.
 And they were always there, we just had to be ready to find them.

-Watch this video for a better feel for what this magical place is like:
+Watch this video of us driving Bonneville Salt Flats for a better feel for what this magical place is like:

 Tips for Visiting Bonneville Salt Flats

-Getting there: The rest area/visitor parking is located off 1-80, about 110 miles west of Salt Lake City, UT, and 10 miles east of Wendover, NV, near the border of the two states.
+Getting to Bonneville Salt Flats: The rest area/visitor parking is located off 1-80, about 110 miles west of Salt Lake City, UT, and 10 miles east of Wendover, NV, near the border of the two states.
 There is also a shoe wash and bathrooms here.
 The speedway is further west about 10 more miles.
 Learn more about the Bonneville Salt Flats here.

 - Be prepared to be there a while.